 Instructions to the editor: please insert the following paragraph in P92L13 in subclause 9.4.2.329.1 General as follows:

-The Polarization Mode subfield indicates the polarization mode of the sensing results contained in this DMG Sensing Report element.
+The Polarization Mode subfield indicates the polarization mode information of the sensing results contained in the DMG Sensing Report element.
 Possible values for this subfield are defined in Table 9-401x (Polarization Mode subfield definition).

 Table 9-401x – Polarization Mode subfield definition